Head transplant: History

 In 2012, Xiaoping Ren published work in which he grafted the head of a mouse onto another mouse's body; again the focus was on how to avoid harm from the loss of blood supply; with his protocol the grafted heads survived up to six months.

 In 2013, Sergio Canavero published a protocol that he said would make human head transplantation possible.
+In 2016, he announced his plans to do the procedure on Valeriy Spiridonov, a disabled Russian software engineer suffering from spinal muscular atrophy, who volunteered for the surgery.
+Canavero claimed that there is a 90% chance of success.
+In the proposed procedure, a body would be donated from a brain-dead living patient.
+However, Spiridonov later cancelled his participation after getting married and having his first child.

 In 2015, Ren published work in which he cut off the heads of mice but left the brain stem in place, and then connected the vasculature of the donor head to the recipient body; this work was an effort to address whether it was possible to keep the body of the recipient animal alive without life support.
 All prior experimental work that involved removing the recipient body's head had cut the head off lower down, just below the second bone in the spinal column.
 Ren also used moderate hypothermia to protect the brains during the procedure.

 In 2016, Ren and Canavero published a review of attempted as well as possible neuroprotection strategies that they said should be researched for potential use in a head transplantation procedure; they discussed various protocols for connecting the vasculature, the use of various levels of hypothermia, the use of blood substitutes, and the possibility of using hydrogen sulfide as a neuroprotective agent.